cristianoc/arc-challenge/InPaintingARC.md

 ---

+## InPainting Tasks

+An inpainting task consists of grids where the input is the same as the output except for a number of cells covered with a specific color.
+The outputs contain a recognizable patterns so that based on that it is possible to reconstruct the original grid from just the input.

 ## Solution Approach

 The solution to InPaintingARC leverages **bi-abductive inference** to derive transformation specifications from given examples.
 This involves formulating **spatial specifications** that are composable and capturing key puzzle elements through formal **predicates**.
 The approach focuses on both inferring the transformations (`Spec`) and identifying the invariant parts of the grid (`Frame` or `R`) that remain unaffected.